2.4 Using and Choosing GenAI Tools

 Note: At the time of writing, many items in the following list have not been approved by Seneca and are to be used only with your personal login credentials and at your own risk and responsibility.
 Seneca encourages you to make use of the approved Microsoft Copilot for academic purposes.
 Please see Seneca’s Generative Artificial Intelligence (GenAI) Policy for more information.

-Chatbots (Multipurpose Content Generators)
+Chat Applications (Multipurpose Content Generators)

-- ChatGPT, Claude, Gemini (formerly Bard), HuggingChat, Llama3, Mistral/Mixtral: Each of these applications are conversational agents that will create outputs based on prompts given.
+- ChatGPT, Claude, Gemini (formerly Bard), HuggingChat, Llama3, Mistral/Mixtral: Each of these models are natural language conversational agents that will create outputs based on prompts given.
 They each offer various features and capabilities.
 Their capabilities generally include content creation, summarization, data analysis, and image generation through text and/or voice prompting.
 Content created will display varying degrees of accuracy and precision, so the outputs are always considered draft material.

 Coding Applications